Alicenouhouemale/Weather-Dashboard/README.md

 Humidity
 When a city in the search history is clicked, the current and future conditions for that city is presented again

-When the weather dashboard is opened, the last searched city forecast is presented
+When the weather dashboard is opened, the last searched city forecast is presented.

 # Features